suavecode/suavecode.github.io/_posts/2015-06-15-Turbofan_Network.md

 #### Fan

 A fan component is also added to the network.
-To model turbojets, the fan component and the fan nozzle are not added but all the other components remain the same.
+If you were to model a turbojet, the fan component and the fan nozzle would not be added but all the other components would remain the same.

 <pre><code class="python"># ------------------------------------------------------------------
 #  Component 10 - Fan